 Why this recipe works

-- If Cajun seasoning isn't your thing, feel free to use your favorite seasonings that pair well together.
-However, it's a MUST that you use kosher salt unless you're following a low to no sodium diet for health reasons.
+- If Cajun seasoning isn't your thing (which I hope isn't the case), feel free to use your favorite seasoning blend.
+However, it's a MUST that you use a generous amount of kosher salt unless you're following a low to no sodium diet for health reasons.

-- It's also important to use butter in this recipe as it helps to create the most flavorful pan juices.
+- For this Cajun recipe, use butter as it helps to create the most flavorful pan juices.
 If you tend to shy away from butter keep in mind that only a small amount is used.

 How to cook turkey thighs

-- Wash and pat dry turkey thighs with paper towels and generously rub softened butter over entire surface of each thigh.
+- Rub softened butter over entire surface of each thigh.

-- Season each thigh liberally with Cajun seasoning, kosher salt and cracked black pepper.
+- Season them liberally with Cajun seasoning, kosher salt and black pepper.

-- Place the thighs in a 350 degree preheated oven to roast.
+- Place the thighs in a 350 degree preheated oven.

-- Baste the thighs with the pan juices a couple of times during the cooking process for more juiciness.
+- As the thighs begin to brown, baste them with the pan juices during the cooking process.

 - Remove the thighs from the oven, spoon over the pan juices and serve with your favorite sides.